Last updated Monday 17 May 2021

 Paths for All's working practice

-In line with Government advice, all Paths for All staff are now working from home, and we have cancelled upcoming face-to-face meetings and events.
+In line with Government advice, Paths for All staff are working from home, with all meetings taking place online.